 If inharmonicity caused all the strings to sharpen by the same amount, then it wouldn’t really affect our tuning in any meaningful way.
 But this is not the case – shorter, thicker, and looser strings are affected far more, especially when plucked forcefully.

 Fingerpicking legend James Taylor is known for his intense precision.
-He cares enough about inharmonicity-related issues to have derived his own, impressively precise tuning system to counteract it, lowering the strings of his acoustic guitar slightly to ensure their overall resonances are more evenly pitched.
+He cares enough about inharmonicity-related issues to have derived his own, impressively precise tuning setup to counteract it, lowering the strings of his acoustic guitar slightly to ensure their overall resonances are more evenly pitched.
+Similar methods are also used by piano tuners to overcome the vast differences in string construction across the range.

 I don’t think the £50+ price tag will be worth my money for a while – ear training is free and fun, and I don’t want to rely on technology unless I have to.
 But James Taylor is undoubtedly a musician worth listening to, and many other guitarists report impressive results with the equipment.
 I hope they continue to explore these avenues.

-- For the hyper-curious – see my bonus ‘tuning puzzle’ around whether it’s possible get a guitar to Taylor’s precise tuning without the aid of any electronic technology (tl;dr: yeah, by using harmonic ‘beat rates’, but the method is almost hilariously impractical).
+- For the hyper-curious – see my bonus ‘tuning puzzle’ around whether it’s possible get a guitar to Taylor’s precise tuning without the aid of any electronic technology (tl;dr: yeah, I think so, by using harmonic ‘beat rates’, but the method is almost hilariously impractical).

 The guitar itself: other physical considerations